iamnaran/sapphire/README.md

 ## Features

-File-based routing using Expo Router
+-  File-based routing using Expo Router

-Axios for API requests
+-  Axios for API requests

-Zustand for state management
+-  Zustand for state management

-WatermelonDB for offline-first local database
+-  WatermelonDB for offline-first local database

-Fully styled with NativeWind (Tailwind CSS for React Native)
+-  Fully styled with NativeWind (Tailwind CSS for React Native)

-Scalable folder structure for multiple screens, authentication, and tabs
+-  Scalable folder structure for multiple screens, authentication, and tabs

-## Tech Stack

-React Native + Expo – Cross-platform mobile development

-Expo Router – File-based navigation

-Axios – HTTP client for network requests

-Zustand – Global state management

-WatermelonDB – Fast, offline-first database

-NativeWind – Tailwind CSS for styling React Native components